MiguelAngelTorrijos/podcaster/README.md

 - **React Router Dom**: For routing within the application.
 - **PropTypes**: For defining component property types.
 - **Sass**: For styles and CSS organization.
+- **React Linkify** For React component to parse links (urls, emails, etc.) in text into clickable links.

 ## Installation